What is Medication Assisted Treatment For Alcohol Addiction or MAT?

 Taking medication for alcohol use disorder is like taking medication to treat any other medical condition.
 It is not substituting one drug for another.
 Appropriately used medication does not create a new addiction.

-Note: No existing medication can guarantee that problem drinkers will not return to drinking or relapse.
+Please note, no existing medicated assisted treatment for alcohol can guarantee that problem drinkers will not return to drinking or relapse.
+Ongoing therapy is critical to maintaining sobriety.

 - Counseling can be offered as part of medication-assisted treatment or by itself.
 It consists of talking with a mental health provider either one-on-one or in a group with others in treatment.
 Counseling can encourage motivation to stick with treatment and coping skills to avoid relapse.